 Property taxes, non-property taxes, charges for services provided, and state and federal aid associated with the current fiscal period are all considered susceptible to accrual and have been recognized as revenues of the current fiscal period.
 Entitlements are recorded as revenues when all eligibility requirements are met and the amount is received during the period or within the period of availability (within 60 days of year-end).
 Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements are met and amount is received during the period of availability (within 60 days of year-end).
 All other revenue items are considered to be measureable and available only when cash is received by the District.

 The Private Purpose Trust Fund is reported using the economic resources measurement focus and the accrual basis of accounting.
-The Agency Fund has no measurement focus, but utilizes the accrual basis of accounting for reporting assets and liabilities.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance